2004 United States Senate elections: Pennsylvania

 Specter received a huge boost from the vocal support of President George W. Bush; most of the state's Republican establishment also closed ranks behind Specter.
 This included Pennsylvania's other U.S. Senator, Rick Santorum, who was noted for his social conservative views.
-Many Republicans at the state and national level feared that if Toomey beat Specter, he wouldn't be able to defend the seat against his Democratic opponent.
+Multiple Republicans at the state and national level feared that if Toomey beat Specter, he wouldn't be able to defend the seat against his Democratic opponent.